brittneyleighb/java-for-haters/java-for-the-haters.md

 ## ☕ Before We Begin: Making Java with Java

-Since you're about to embark on this journey of learning Java, let's start by doing what any reasonable person would do: make a cup of coffee using Java code.
-After all, you're going to need the caffeine.
+Let's start by making a cup of coffee using Java code.
+We're gonna the need the caffeine and morale boost.

 ```java
 public class CoffeeMaker {